 Similar to sump pump maintenance, the generator should be tested for functionality prior to hurricane season.
 Be careful when handling the generator.
 Dangerous levels of carbon monoxide emitted from the generator can be fatal; be sure to run the generator in a well-ventilated area outside of the home.

 Property, such as sheds or carports, should be examined to ensure they are firmly attached.
 Canopies and storage sheds also fall into the category of structures that should be periodically inspected.
 Additionally, perform inspections to make sure these constructions are structurally sound.

-Use caulk to seal cracks, gaps and holes where wires, pipes or cables enter the home.
-When left unsealed, these small openings serve as weak points and allow high storm winds to penetrate the interior of the home; as a result, the building’s structural integrity is compromised.
+Use caulk to seal cracks, gaps, and holes where wires, pipes, or cables enter the home.
+When left unsealed, these small openings serve as weak points and allow high storm winds to penetrate the interior of the home and as a result, the building’s structural integrity is compromised.

 High winds are powerful enough to carry small landscaping rocks surrounding the home.
 Prevent the rocks from damaging the home’s siding or windows by replacing the gravel with mulch.
 The latter is lightweight and serves its practical purpose without adding to the destruction caused by storms.

 While the above recommendations should be performed well in advance of hurricane season, the following tips are helpful when a storm is anticipated in the coming days:

 9. Declutter the Outside